lxndrdagreat/game-dev-with-python/README.md

 These example games all use [Arcade](http://arcade.academy/) which can be installed via `pip install arcade`.

+Each example has at least a few ideas of how someone (else, not me) could run with what's there and improve it.

 ### Asteroids

 A basic version of Asteroids, this game showcases some basics of the Arcade library like subclassing the `Window` class, keyboard input handling and drawing basic shapes.

+Left/Right Arrow keys to rotate. `Up` arrow to accelerate. `Space` to fire.

 #### Further Ideas